Defancet/defancet/README.md

 When I'm not coding, you can find me working on cool side projects, hitting the gym, or exploring new places.
 I love spending time with friends and family, meeting new people, and just soaking in the world around me.

+You can learn more about me on my [website](https://defancet.github.io/defancet-portfolio/).

 ## My skills

 <p align="center">